LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

     >>> cardservice.connection.addObserver( observer )

-On card connection events (connect, disconnect, transmit command apdu, receive response apdu), the card connection notifies its obersers with a `CarConnectionEvent
+On card connection events (connect, disconnect, transmit command apdu, receive response apdu), the card connection notifies its observers with a `CarConnectionEvent
 <http://pyscard.sourceforge.net/epydoc/smartcard.CardConnectionEvent.CardConnectionEvent-class.html>`_
 including the event type and the event data.
 The